Digressive/Image-Factory/README.md

-# Image-Factory
+# Image Factory for Microsoft Deployment Toolkit
-Image factory for Microsoft Deployment Toolkit
+PowerShell based WIM file generation factory of custom Windows builds.

 My Image Factory script can also be downloaded from: